dell/csm-docs/content/docs/concepts/resiliency/_index.md

 For more background on the forced deletion of Pods in a StatefulSet, please visit [Force Delete StatefulSet Pods](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#:~:text=In%20normal%20operation%20of%20a,1%20are%20alive%20and%20ready).

-Container Storage Module for Resiliency and [Non graceful node shutdown](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2268-non-graceful-shutdown) are mutually exclusive.
+Container Storage Modules for Resiliency and [Non graceful node shutdown](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2268-non-graceful-shutdown) are mutually exclusive.
 One shall use either Resiliency or Non graceful node shutdown feature provided by Kubernetes.

-## Container Storage Module for Resiliency High-Level Description
+## Container Storage Modules for Resiliency High-Level Description

 Resiliency is designed to make Kubernetes Applications, including those that utilize persistent storage, more resilient to various failures.
 The first component of the Resiliency module is a pod monitor that is specifically designed to protect stateful applications from various failures.
 It is not a standalone application, but rather is deployed as a _sidecar_ to CSI (Container Storage Interface) drivers, in both the driver's controller pods and the driver's node pods.
 Deploying Container Storage ModuleResiliency as a sidecar allows it to make direct requests to the driver through the Unix domain socket that Kubernetes sidecars use to make CSI requests.